 If the add-on is site-specific, it is recommended that a test account is provided for use during the review process.
 Additionally, including detailed testing instructions will allow an editor to better understand how the add-on functions and expedite the testing process.
 This information can be placed in the Notes to Reviewer field when editing a version in the Developer Hub.

 Once an add-on is granted full review, it will immediately be available in the gallery, showing in browse and search results with a warning-free install button.
 All features, including voluntary contributions and beta channels will be available.

 Subsequent versions of the add-on will automatically be placed in the full review queue.
 Until the review is completed, the new version will only be displayed on the Version History page of the add-on.
 Once reviewed, the version will be updated across the site and deployed through the automatic update service.

 If a version does not meet the criteria for full review, it can either be granted preliminary review or disabled if there is a security concern.
 The author will receive an email explaining the action taken and how to fix it.
 In most cases, the developer can simply fix the problem and re-submit for full review.

-Preliminary reviews are appropriate for experimental add-ons and provide a way to get user testing and feedback without going through the longer, more thorough review process.
-We aim to complete these reviews in under 3 days.
+Preliminary reviews are appropriate for experimental add-ons and provide a way to get user testing and feedback without going through the more thorough review process.

 When performing a preliminary review, editors will review the source code for security issues and major policy violations, but will not install the add-on to test functionality in most cases.
 Preliminary review will be granted unless a security vulnerability or major policy violation is discovered.